blessingofori-atta/web-academic/content/authors/admin/_index.md

 - Teachers
 ---

-I'm a Biostatistican at UofU who is passionate about medical research.
-I specialize in transplanting data into actionable insights.
+I'm a Biostatistician at SDBC, University of Utah, who is passionate about medical research.
+I specialize in transplanting data into actionable insights and providing state-of-the-art statistical support to researchers.

-#I am a third-year PhD student in the [Statistics program](https://lsa.umich.edu/stats) at the University of Michigan, Ann Arbor.
-I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of #Ghana.
-I obtained my MS degree in Statistics & Data Science at the University of Nevada, Reno.
-Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.

-#I am working under the supervision of [Prof. Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html) on Generalized Expectile Estimating Equations (GEEE) applied to Longitudinal Genetics Data.

-#When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).